sbhrwl/java/readme.md

 - Multi-threaded - Java's multithreading programming capability enables you to create a program that executes multiple tasks concurrently
 - Distributed -Java maintains the TCP/IP protocol and is therefore suitable for distributed Internet environments.

+## Main method
+`public static void main(String args[])`
+- The main () is the starting point for JVM to start execution of a Java program.
+- Without the main () method, JVM will not execute the program.
+- The syntax of the main () method is:
+  - public: An access specifier, that is.
+Before calling the main() method, we need to use the public keyword to let the JVM know where the programme is actually being executed.
+Before the main() method, if we use private, protected, and default, the JVM won't be able to see it.
+  - static: You can make a method static by using the keyword static.
+We should call the main() method without creating an object.
+Static methods are the method which is invoked without creating the objects, so we do not need any object to call the main() method.
+  - void: In Java, every method has the return type.
+Void keyword acknowledges the compiler that the main() method does not return any value.
+  - main(): It is a default signature which is predefined in the JVM.
+It is called by JVM to execute a program line by line and end the execution after completion of this method.
+We can also overload the main() method.
+  - String args[]: The main() method also accepts some data from the user.
+It accepts a group of strings, which is called a string array.
+It is used to hold the command line arguments in the form of string values.
+    - Here, agrs[] is the array name, and it is of String type.
+It means that it can store a group of strings.
+    - Remember, this array can also store a group of numbers but in the form of string only.
+    - Values passed to the main() method are called arguments.
+These arguments are stored into an args[] array, so the name args[] is generally used for it.

+## Classes and Objects
+- An object is an entity with state and behaviour, such as a chair, bike, marker, pen, table, or car.
+It could be intellectual or physical (tangible and intangible).
+  - The banking system is an illustration of an intangible entity.
+- An object has three characteristics
+  - State: represents an object's data (value)
+  - Behavior: represents how an object behaves (or how it functions), such as when you deposit or withdraw money
+  - Identity: Usually, a distinct ID is used to implement an object's identification.
+The external user cannot see the value of the ID.
+However, the JVM uses it internally to uniquely identify each object.
+- Pen, for instance, is an object.
+Reynolds is its name; its state is noted as being white.
+Writing is its behaviour because it is utilized for writing.
+- Different ways of Object Definition
+  - An object is a real-world entity
+  - An object is a runtime entity
+  - The object is an entity which has state and behaviour
+  - The object is an instance of a class.
+- A **class serves as a model or blueprint from which new objects can be made**.
+- Therefore, a class's instance (or result) is an object.
+- A class includes
+  - Fields
+  - Methods
+  - Con1tructors
+  - Blocks
+  - Nested class and interface

 ```
 git remote add origin https://github.com/sbhrwl/java.git
 git branch -M main